Jian Tao

-Jian Tao (蹇韬 (Jiǎn Tāo); born 22 June 2001) is a Chinese footballer who plays as a goalkeeper.
+Jian Tao (蹇韬 (Jiǎn Tāo); born 22 June 2001) is a Chinese professional footballer who plays as a goalkeeper for Chinese Super League club Chengdu Rongcheng.

 Club career

 Born in Guangyuan, Sichuan, Jian started his career with the Chengdu Derui football training school in 2012.
 He was scouted by the Chengdu Football Association, and joined the representative team in 2013.
 In 2018 he began training with French Ligue 1 side Olympique Lyonnais, and signed officially the following year.